aarrayy/My-Landing-Page/README.md

 # My-Landing-Page
-My first web page entirly made by me
+My first web page entirely made by me.

 Credits to authors of the images: